tonysk08/FullStackOpen-TONY/part0/Exercises_0.6.md

     SERVER-->>BROWSER: Responds Message: Note Created
     deactivate SERVER

-    Note over BROWSER: The spa.js send the new note and then add the new <ul> to the json.
+    Note over BROWSER: The spa.js send the new note and then add the new <ul> to the page.
     Note over BROWSER: The BROWSER renders the new item without reload the whole page or call again html,JS or CSS..
 ```